sObjects in Salesforce

 con.lastName = ‘Sharma’;

-If we want to assign the field values for custom fields, then also we have to write down their field API name, like:
+If we want to assign the field values for custom fields, then we also have to write down their field API name, like:

 For Standard Object: